exercism/python/exercises/practice/two-fer/.docs/introduction.md

 So the phrase "two-fer" often implies a two-for-one offer.

 Imagine a bakery that has a holiday offer where you can buy two cookies for the price of one ("two-fer one!").
-You go for the offer and (very generously) decide to give the extra cookie to a friend.
+You take the offer and (very generously) decide to give the extra cookie to someone else in the queue.